A Little Biography and Personal History

 Science/Business.
 I have more recently finished my Masters degree in Theology at Fuller Theological Seminary,

-and a Master of Science degree in Computer Information Systems at Nova Southeastern University and am currently working on my PhD in Information
+and a Master of Science degree in Computer Information Systems (concentrating in computer security) at Nova Southeastern University.

 Since that time, I have continued to teach Greek courses to various groups of people,